Gouache on paper - FRAMED

 My murals involve layers of botanical imagery, encouraging reflection on the unparalleled beauty of our natural world, and our tragic, but primary, role in its destruction.
 I hope to inspire a sense of joyful calm within small businesses and homes in the city, similar to that which can be achieved in nature as a reminder for the value of its conservation.

 I am very grateful to Where Y'Art and the Nola Media Group for having me participate in the 300 for 300 project, highlighting remarkable people who have contributed to the beautiful place we all call home.
 I do all of these portraits in gouache on paper, using information gathered through research to include elements of each persons story in their portrait.
-It has been a fun and challenging journey so far and I look forward to working on this throughout the year.FRENCH QUARTER
+It has been a fun and challenging journey so far and I look forward to working on this throughout the year.NEW ORLEANS

 You May Also Like